ChaitechSw/CEH-Progress/note/Module-1.md

 - What is Ethical Hacking?
 - Why Ethical Hacking is Necessary
 - Scope and Limitations of Ethical Hacking
 - Skills of an Ethical Hacker
+- AI-Driven Ethical Hacking
+- Benefits
+- Applications of AI-Driven Ethical Hacking
+- How AI-Driven Ethical Hacking Helps Ethical Hacker?
+- Myth: AI will Replace Ethical Hackers